TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT AND PROPERTY MANAGEMENT

 b) Professional and artistic services are further defined as follows:

-1) "Qualified by education" means the individual who would perform the services must have obtained the level of education specified in the Request for Proposals.
+1) "Qualified by education" means the individual who would perform the services must have the level of experience appropriate to the task, as specified in the Request for Proposals.

 2) "Qualified by experience" means the individual who would perform the services must have the level of general experience specified in the Request for Proposals.